texhex/BiosSledgehammer/README.md

 Arg4 == -p"@@PASSWORD_FILE@@"
 ```

 Some devices (e.g. ProBook 6570b) feature different BIOS families which require that the correct firmware file for the BIOS family is passed to the update process.
-This can be done by creating an entry *Family==FirmwareFile* in ``BIOS-Update.txt``.
-Models that only offer one BIOS family (this is the majority) do not need these entries:
+This can be done by creating an entry *Family==FirmwareFile* in ``BIOS-Update.txt`` and define the parameter for a firmware file together with the replacement value *@@FIRMWARE_FILE@@*.
+Models that only offer one BIOS family (this is the majority) do not need these entries.
 ```
 # 6570b Update